wlvyr/Wlvyr.Common/Wlvyr.Common.Data/README.md

     }
 }

-// Or something more ideal would be using the extension...SimpleInjectorDatabaseExecutorExtensions.RegisterRepository
-// Only downside with this approach is that only constructors with single parameter, IDatabaseExecutor type, can use this.
+// Option 2
 //
+// Or something more ideal would be using the extension,
-// Checkout SimpleInjectorDatabaseExecutorExtensions.RegisterRepository
+// SimpleInjectorDatabaseExecutorExtensions.RegisterRepository
+// in Wlvyr.Common.DI.SimpleInjector.
+Only downside with this
-// to implement custom for constructors with multiple parameters
+// approach is that only constructors with a single parameter,
-//
-container.RegisterRepository<ISomeRepository, SomeRepository>();
+// of IDatabaseExecutor type, can use this. container.RegisterRepository<ISomeRepository, SomeRepository>();
 container.RegisterRepository<ISomRepository2, SomeRepository2>();